Darlene Compton

 She was previously the party's candidate in the same district for a by-election in 2007, following the resignation of Pat Binns from the legislature, but lost to Charlie McGeoghegan.
 She ran again in the 2011 provincial election, again losing to McGeoghegan by a margin of just eight votes.
 She was subsequently a candidate in the party's 2015 leadership election, finishing third behind Rob Lantz and James Aylward.

 On May 9, 2019 Compton was appointed deputy premier, following Premier Dennis King's recommendation.
+She was re-elected in the 2023 general election.

 As of June 2022, Compton is a shareholder in several energy and tobacco companies, including Halliburton and Phillip Morris.